-So far, snack food has been bought (cheeses and chai), walking has been done (some of it in the rain, which wasn’t so bad), and the shower has deemed itself acceptable (some of the places you go to it takes forever to figure out the shower; this one was figured out in record time).
+So far, snack food has been bought (cheeses and chai), walking has been done (some of it in the rain, which wasn’t so bad), and the shower has deemed itself acceptable (some take awhile to figure out).
 I’ve been to an art gallery and museum (saw some dinosaurs and sharks so I’m happy), as well as walked by the river.
 I’ve had a few run-ins with an ibis (affectionately known as a ‘bin chicken’) and survived a cyclone.

-I also made this awesome unicorn that I bought at the museum (it’s kind of like mini-Lego), so please be impressed by my hour’s work.
+I also made this awesome unicorn that I bought at the museum (it’s kind of like mini-Lego), so please be impressed by my hour of work.

 The weather is hot and I’m a constant sweaty mess with frizzy hair.
 What an awful way of being described; thankfully I’m not usually associated with such terms.
 Something about this climate is just not great for me.
 I’ve got constant flyaway hairs that don’t know the meaning of ‘settle down’ and my hands are just sticky.
 My legs are achy from walking up hills (achy-breaky-legs) and every day I tell myself the walking will get easier but it never does.

-I sound like I’m in a pathetic state, but all in all my first time in Brisbane has been awesome.
+I sound like I’m in a pathetic state, but all in all my first time in Brisbane has been genuinely great.

-In between catching buses and checking out the sights, I’ve been relaxing by listening to my favourite podcast (Beautiful Anonymous) and reading a classic (Portrait of a Lady) on top of making the cool unicorn.
-I’ve taken a lot of pictures of flowers that I find which has been fun.
-All it does is emphasise my oddly planty Instagram feed though.
-I feel like in real life I’m not that planty, but hey, maybe I am and I’m just living in denial.
+In between catching buses and checking out the sights, I’ve been relaxing by listening to my favourite podcast (Beautiful Anonymous) and reading a classic (Portrait of a Lady) on top of making the unicorn.
+I’ve taken a lot of pictures of flowers that I find, which has been fun.
+(All it does is emphasise my oddly planty Instagram feed though.
+I feel like in real life I’m not that planty, but hey, maybe I am and I’m just living in denial.)
 I’ve also done some sewing, but I can’t show you because it’s a present for my dad and I don’t want to ruin the surprise of what the little-weird-cross-stitch for him will be.

 This is very important: I had an amazing sandwich at a restaurant on the other side of the river today which was so good.

 Yesterday my blog post was my playlist for Brisbane.
 I forgot one very amazing song however; a song that I’ve been listening to on repeat since I posted that playlist.
 It’s “Good Grief” by Bastille.
-Listen to it.
-It’s fantastic.
-Also, the singer has the best hair I’ve ever seen.
-You can’t deny it.
+(Also, the singer has the best hair I’ve ever seen.)
+(You can’t deny it.)

 Well, tomorrow is for traveling back home and losing an hour as we head back into daylight savings.
-This time tomorrow I’ll be back in NSW and normal life will continue.
+This time tomorrow I’ll be back in New South Wales and normal life will continue.